mainmatter/playbook/project-flow/full-service/README.md

 # Full Service Project Flow

 ## Kick-Off Phase
+The main goal of the kick-off phase is to set the stage and create momentum for the project.
 This step is relevant for full-service projects as well as for our consulting offerings.

-- Everyone involved in the project from both sides meets so
-- Everyone knows who everyone else is, what everyone's goals etc. are
+- Everyone involved in the project from both sides meets, so everyone knows who everyone else is, what everyone's goals are.
-- Someone from the client's team gives us a high-level intro to their business, so we know what context we operate in.
+- Someone from the client's team gives us a high-level intro to their business, so we become familiarized with the context we operate in.

 ## Consulting